iQua/days/README.md

 #### topology

-**Day** supports arbitrary topologies.
+**Daytone** supports arbitrary topologies.
 Besides widely-used topologies `FatTree` and `Torus`, any topology that can be specified as an undirected graph can be supported as well.

 - `FatTree`